Ne0n09/cloudflared-remotefalcon/README.md

 - Domain: yourdomain.com

+[!NOTE]
- __NOTE:__ Ignore the warning about 'This domain contains a wildcard."
+Ignore the warning about 'This domain contains a wildcard."
 We will manually add the wildcard entry under the DNS settings later.

 - Service Type: HTTPS

-- Service URL: localhost
+- Service URL: nginx

 Click *Additional application settings* -> TLS